8ta4/say/DONTREADME.md

 ### Background Process

-> How does this tool store the API key?
+> Where does this tool store the API key?

-The API key is stored in ~/.config/say/key.
+The API key is in `~/.config/say/key`.

+> Why not `Application Support`?

+`~/.config` is the standard config folder for Unix systems.
+It's easier to access from the command line.

+> Is the API key encrypted?

+Nope.
+It's plain text.
 This way, you can easily update it as needed.

 > What happens to this tool after a system reboot?